josmac69/technical_challenge_l/4_data_architecture/README.md

 * `connection_restored`: generated by main system when internet/network connection is restored
   * will require some heartbeat mechanism to detect this

+Assumptions:
-- Even with hundreds of parking spaces available on one parking lot, frequency of events for one specific parking lot is actually quite small.
+* Even with hundreds of parking spaces available on one parking lot, frequency of events for one specific parking lot is actually quite small.
 Only a few events per minute for one parking lot.
-Frequency will be limited by capacity of entrance/exit gates.
+* Frequency will be limited by capacity of entrance/exit gates.
 How many cars can enter/exit parking lot per minute.
 Many parking lots in real life can just 1 entry and 1 exit gate.
 Sometimes with 2 lanes, very rarely with more lines.
-  - Frequency of events can grow only in case we start managing multiple parking lots.
+* Frequency of events can grow only in case we start managing multiple parking lots.
+But even in this case, frequency of events will be still reasonably small.
+* Data will be highly seasonal.
+Exact pattern will depend on type of parking lot.

-- Data will be highly seasonal, with peaks during rush hours and in case of sales, Black Friday, days before Christmas etc. But even in this scope frequency of events is still quite small because we are still limited by capacity of gates.
+  * For example parking lot for supermarket will have peaks during rush hours and in case of sales, Black Friday, days before Christmas etc.
+  * But even in this scope frequency of events will be still quite small because we are still limited by capacity of gates.

-- Cars stay in the parking lot for quite a long time - dozens of minutes or hours.
+* Cars stay in the parking lot for quite a long time - dozens of minutes or hours.
 Shorter stays are not common.

 #### Pricing model master record
-Holds information about pricing model.
-One pricing model can be used for multiple parking lots if future versions.
-Record will be locked during update.

-Price calculation will be encapsulated in a separate part of service and can be developed and improved independently.

-- Dynamic pricing model is required for common users.
-  - Price will depend on the current state of the parking lot - number of available spaces.
-  - The price will be higher when the parking lot is almost full and lower when the parking lot is almost empty.
-  - One possible way of implementing price could be for example: `price = base_price * (1 + (total_capacity - available_spaces) / total_capacity)`.
-- For long term users we can use a different price model.
-For example, we can offer a monthly subscription with a fixed price or discounts from normal price.

-- Pricing model relates to the execution of payments.
-  - For new comers we can require to charge money in advance to be able to use our parking lots.
-Or we can subtract money from their electronic wallet associated with our account.
-  - For long term users or for companies we can allow to pay after the fact.
-Account will accumulate required amount and system will send them an invoice at the end of the month.

-- There could be some promotions / special occasions when parking would be free of charge.
-For example, free parking for first 15 minutes or first 1 hour.
-Or free parking in case of some special events.

 This part would require further discussion.
 Because business requirements are not clear.

+Overview:
+* Holds information about pricing model.
+* One pricing model can be used for multiple parking lots if future versions.
+* Record will be locked during update.
+* Table will be indexed by pricing_model_id.
+Other indexes would be added based on usage.
+* Table will most likely not need partitioning.

+Pricing engine:
+* Price calculation will be encapsulated in a separate part of service and can be developed and improved independently.

+Pricing models:
+* Dynamic pricing model based on current capacity of the parking lot - number of available spaces.
+  * The price will be higher when the parking lot is almost full and lower when the parking lot is almost empty.
+  * There will be some base price for parking lot usage.
+  * Can have some free parking time for example first 15 minutes or 1 hour.
+  * Example formula for implementation: `price = round( base_price * (1 + (total_capacity - available_spaces) / total_capacity), 0)`

+* Fixed price for long term users or companies.
+  * monthly subscription with a fixed price
+  * discounts from normal price.
+  * For example, we can offer a fixed price for companies.

+* Static pricing model based on time of the day.
+  * Simplification of dynamic pricing model.
+  * The price will be higher during rush hours and lower during the night.
+  * There will be some base price for parking lot usage.
+  * Prices will be set arbitrarily based on business requirements.

+* Free parking for some special occasions.
+  * For example, free parking in case of some special events.

 Open questions:
 * In which moment we calculate price for parking lot usage?